kiraoyd/Almost-Died-Today/README.md

 Author: Kira Klingenberg

-#### A Rust website built for Casey Baily and Bart Massey's 2023 Rust Web course at Portland State University.
+### A Rust fullstack website built for Casey Baily and Bart Massey's 2023 Rust Web course at Portland State University.

 This site uses an axum server, tokio runtime, and sqlx to access a postgres database.